TheHive-Project/DigitalShadows2TH/README.md

 */10    *   *   *   * /path/to/ds2th.py find -l 15 -m
 ```

-The monitoring switch makes the program "touch" a file named
-`ds2th.status` once it has successfully finished.
-To monitor it, just check
-the modification date of this file and compare it to the frequency used
-in your crontab entry.
+The monitoring switch makes the program "touch" a file named `ds2th.status` once it has successfully finished.
+This file is set by default in the `log`folder.
+To monitor it, just check the modification date of this file and compare it to the frequency used in your crontab entry.

 ## Docker